-"Refer children, young people and adults urgently (for an appointment within 2 weeks) for an assessment after a first suspected seizure."
+Refer children, young people and adults urgently (for an appointment within 2 weeks) for an assessment after a first suspected seizure.
+NICE clinical quideline

+People presenting with a suspected first seizure should be referred urgently to ensure that a specialist is involved early in diagnosing epilepsy.
+Diagnosing epilepsy can be complex and involving a specialist can help avoid misdiagnosis and ensure that the person receives the right care and support.
 NICE clinical guideline

-"People presenting with a suspected first seizure should be referred urgently to ensure that a specialist is involved early in diagnosing epilepsy.
-Diagnosing epilepsy can be complex and involving a specialist can help avoid misdiagnosis and ensure that the person receives the right care and support."
-NICE clinical guideline

-"The staff who provide NHS services must be appropriately qualified and have the experience needed to do their jobs well."
+The staff who provide NHS services must be appropriately qualified and have the experience needed to do their jobs well.
 Handbook to the NHS Constitution

 You have the right to be treated by qualified and experienced NHS staff.
-Where epilepsy is suspected, adults should be referred to a clinician (a specialist) and children and young people should be referred to a paediatrician.
-Both should have expertise in assessing first seizures and diagnosing epilepsy.
+If epilepsy is suspected, adults should be referred to a specialist and children and young people should be referred to a paediatrician (children's doctor).
+Both should be experts in diagnosing and assessing first seizures and epilepsy.

 You should be referred for any necessary diagnostic tests (such as an Electroencephalogram - EEG or Magnetic Resonance Imaging - MRI) which should be done within six weeks.
-There is no single test to diagnose epilepsy but an MRI or EEG can be a useful part of the diagnostic process.
+There is no single test to diagnose epilepsy but an MRI or EEG can help.
+The two week referral and six week referral times are guidelines and it can take longer.
+You might get an earlier appointment if you tell the hospital you can take a cancellation at short notice.

 If you have been seen after one seizure, you should be given an individual assessment of your risk of having another seizure.
 You should be given information about how to recognise another seizure, first aid and safety, how to minimise any risk, and what to do if another seizure happens.

-The sooner epilepsy is diagnosed, the quicker you and your specialist can start making decisions about your treatment and management.
-Trying to get your seizures under control as soon as possible means that hopefully, you will have fewer, and they will have less impact on you physically and emotionally.

-You should also have access to an epilepsy specialist nurse (ESN) who can provide you with information, education, and support.
+The sooner epilepsy is diagnosed, the quicker you and your specialist can start planning your treatment.
+Getting your seizures under control as soon as possible can mean fewer seizures, and less impact on your physical and emotional health.
+You should also have access to an epilepsy specialist nurse (ESN) for information, education, and support.

-For more about the NHS Constitution visit nhs.uk/NHSConstitution

-For more about the Handbook to the NHS Constitution visit gov.uk/government/publications/supplements-to-the-nhs-constitution-for-england

-For more about the NICE guideline visit nice.org.uk/guidance/ng217
+For more information visit: epilepsysociety.org.uk/diagnosis epilepsysociety.org.uk/after-a-first-seizure nhs.uk/NHSConstitution gov.uk/government/publications/supplements-to-the-nhs-constitution-for-england nice.org.uk/guidance/ng217